harsh-97/HPDF-ZapIt/README-ReactJS.md

 This is done relatively straightforward.
 Enter `hasura secrets update zap.key <new url>`

 Hey presto!
 All webhooks are now sent to the new Zap

+### Deploying on Another Cluster
+The `app` microservice (the backend), has been set up to be cluster independent, while the `ui` microservice (the frontend), is *almost* cluster independent.
+You will have to change a variable to get all requests pointed to your cluster

+1. Run the command `hasura quickstart gauri_97/zapit`
+2. Run the command `cd zapit/microservices/ui/app/src`
+3. Open up `App.js` and edit line 24

+    >const CLUSTER_NAME = <clustername>;

+    Replace `<clustername>` with the name of your cluster, save and exit

+4. Assuming you've already created a Zapier Zap, and set it to listen to a webhook (if you haven't go to the previous section and create a Zap with those specifications), go on ahead and run the command `hasura secrets update zap.key <new url>`, where `<new url>` is replaced with your Zap URL
+5. `cd ../../../..` and run `git add . && git commit -m "First Commit"`
+6. Run the command `git push hasura master`.
+Once that is complete, Zapit has been deployed on your cluster
+7. Go on ahead to `ui.<clustername>.hasura-app.io/`

 ### Additional Notes
 + The changes made to the database via users are, as of yet, **irreversible**.